Purpose: Develops quadriceps along front area of thigh.

 How to do it:

-- Stand tall and place one foot directly in front of another, with heel touching toe.
+- Stay upright and place one foot directly in front of another so your heel meets your toe.

 - Use a wall or railing if needed.